 - Is your product cost-effective?

-Geographical feasibility plays a crucial role in a successful product.
-When you launch a product in a region where there is no or very rare product demand, this would impact the ROI and finally leads to product failure.
+- Geographical feasibility plays a crucial role in a successful product.
+Launching a product in a region where there is no demand, this would impact the ROI and finally may lead to product failure.

-Cost estimation right from product registration step to marketing vary country to country and this will have a huge impact on ROI.
+- Cost estimation from product registration to marketing vary country to country.
+The timeline will have a considerable impact on ROI.